appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Fusion-to-echart-guide.md

 *Example:* For the bubble chart, copy the bubble chart code from the [ECharts documentation](https://echarts.apache.org/examples/en/editor.html?c=bubble-gradient) and add it to the **Custom EChart Configuration** property.

-In the E-charts configuration below within the `series` section, you can find the `data` property which needs to be linked to the function’s response from step 3.
-Please edit the `data` property as needed
+In the E-charts configuration's `series` section, you can find the `data` property and connect it to the respective function's response, for instance `JSObject1.fusionToEchartsDataFormatter.data`:

 ```js
 {{ {